 When buck season comes each year, make sure to go hunting for a big one that has lots of meat to give you.
 In case, of course, you’re stranded in the wilderness and need the deer meat to survive – making deer jerky would be the only solution.

-There are a few simple steps you should follow when preparing to make deer jerky.
+There are a few simple steps you should follow when figuring how to cut deer meat for jerky.
 The raw materials are the most important aspect of this; you should always use clean and sanitized utensils to handle the meat.

 Hunt the Deer and Cut the Meat

 This is the most adventurous part of the procedure.
 Hunting a deer is not an easy task but when you finally capture and kill it, you’ll have a nutritious meal for the next few months.